Edward Prime

-Edward Prime (December 10, 1801 – August 21, 1883) was a New York banker who served as president of the New York Stock Exchange.
+Edward Prime (December 10, 1801 – August 21, 1883) was an American banker who served as president of the New York Stock Exchange.

 Early life

-Prime was born on December 10, 1801 at 54 Wall Street in New York City.
+Prime was born on December 10, 1801, at 54 Wall Street in New York City.
 He was the eldest son of Nathaniel Prime (1768–1840) and Cornelia (née Sands) Prime (1773–1852), who married in 1797.
 Among his sisters was Cornelia Prime (wife of Robert Ray, a brother-in-law of New York Gov. John Alsop King), Emily Prime (wife of U.S. Navy Capt.
 William Seton and son of Elizabeth Ann Seton), Matilda Prime (wife of Gerard Holsman Coster), and Laura Prime (wife of John Clarkson Jay, a son of Peter A. Jay and grandson of John Jay).

 His maternal grandparents were Comfort Sands, the merchant, banker and Continental Congressman, and Elizabeth (née Cornell) Sands.
 His paternal grandparents were Joshua Prime and Bridget (née Hammond) Prime.

-Prime was educated at McCulluck's boarding school in Morristown, New Jersey where his father and other family members were educated.
+Prime was educated at McCulluck's boarding school in Morristown, New Jersey, where his father and other family members were educated.

 Career

 Five years before his birth, his father organized "Nathaniel Prime, Stock and Commission Broker" which made money buying and selling bank stocks before he opened his own private bank where he allowed customers to deposit money and then loaned it out.
 In 1808, his father brought Samuel Ward III in as a partner and the firm was renamed Prime & Ward, followed by his uncle Joseph Sands in 1816 when the firm became Prime, Ward & Sands.
 In 1824, the firm was again reorganized as Prime, Ward, Sands & King when James Gore King became a partner upon his return from England.
 After Sand's death in 1826, the firm became Prime, Ward & King.

-In 1826, still a young man, Prime entered the firm and was made a partner of Prime, Ward & Co. upon his father's retirement in 1832.
+In 1826, Prime entered the firm and was made a partner of Prime, Ward & Co. upon his father's retirement in 1832.
 His father, in ill health, committed suicide on November 26, 1840, by cutting his throat.
 The firm collapsed in 1847, and Prime established the firm of Prime & Co., which consisted of him and his four sons, where he worked until his retirement in 1867, at which point his sons also retired.